vindarel/colisper/README.markdown

 ## Emacs integration

-Set the path to the patterns directory, for example:

-    (setf colisper-patterns-path "~/projects/colisper/src/patterns")

-It replaces the function body with the new result.
+Load `colisper.el`.

 Call a hydra, that gives you the choice of the rule:

-- `colisper-[XXX]-hydra/body`: act on the current defun/file/project, where actions can be:
+- `colisper-[defun/file/project]-hydra/body`: act on the current defun/file/project, where the actions can be:
-  -`…-check-file`: run all rules and display the diff in a compilation buffer,
+  -`c`heck the file: run all rules and display the diff in a compilation buffer,
-  - `…-apply`: TODO
+  - `a`pply the rule(s): TODO

 Or call a rule directly.
 For example, place the cursor inside a function and call `M-x colisper--format-to-debug`.
+It replaces the function body with the new result.

+You can customize the path to the patterns directory, for example:

+    (setf colisper-patterns-path "~/.config/colisper/patterns/")

 ## Run all rules with a script